Gateless - a "self-improvement" book that will actually improve your life.

 If you can make things happen in general, you're valuable everywhere.

 Most people leave all this stuff to chance, which is a terrible plan.
-We want to you walk away with deliberateness in thought, deliberateness in action, deliberateness in defining what matters to you and what doesn’t.

 In a world with less defined careers and less clear paths, the simple ability to get a job done is incredibly prized and valuable.